Psychometric Tests#

 │ │ └── images

-If it happens that the data is structured first by the test folder and then by session folder, the data can be restructured using the preprocessing.scripts.restructure_psycho_tests:main script.
+If it happens that the data is structured first by the test folder and then by session folder, prepare_language_folder and the preflight check will detect this and restructure the data automatically.
+The restructure_psycho_tests CLI tool can still be used as a fallback.
 This can be invoked like this:

 restructure_psycho_tests